-- completing the required number of topics OR - spending a minimum of 10 hours per week in the ALEKS program and/or working with an approved tutor (documented).
+• Spending a minimum of 10 hours per week in the ALEKS program and/or working with an approved tutor (documented).

 This means you will need to spend time on your math outside of class.
 Please seek help from tutors and instructors as needed.
-You may earn up to 10 Homework Points each week for progress and time worked in ALEKS.
-This is based on how you did compared to your weekly goal.
 If you exceed your goal for the week, you can earn extra credit points.
 However, no more than 10% of your final course grade can be earned from extra credit.